We’re definitely at the dawn of a new era; technology has never been so advanced or convenient.

 Unfortunately, Accenture’s research found that only a small percentage of companies recognize this skill gap and have actually begun developing relevant AI training strategies.
 Wilson further points out that many of these companies are held back by a lack of time, budgetary constraints, and absence of training technology.

-Wilson proposes the following four step approach to Upskilling Workers
+Jim Wilson proposes this 4 step approach to upskilling workers

 - Reimagine what is possible: Companies need to encourage an open mindset among their teams to ascertain a sense of trust as opposed to misguided fears of mass retrenchments.